wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="how-much-time-should-i-expect-to-spend-on-cse">How much time should I expect to spend on CSE131?</h2>
- CSE131 emphasises learning by doing.
+<a id=52></a> CSE131 emphasises learning by doing.
 Most of your time outside of class will be spent on weekly assignments.
 Since CSE131 is a 3 unit course, you should expect to spend about 10-11 hours per week on average, including time spent in class sessions and reading/videos.
 Some weeks will require more time, some will require less.

 <span class="tag-links">[#cse131](#cse131) [#undergraduate](#undergraduate)</span>
 <br><span class="discussion-link "><a href="https://github.com//wustlcse/FAQ/discussions/52">Discussions View</a></span>

 ---
 <h2 class="anchored" id="how-should-i-back-up-my-work-on-my-computer">How should I back up my work on my computer?</h2>
- You should consider the kind of materials you have and the best way of making sure you don't lose them, should your laptop fail.
+<a id=131></a> You should consider the kind of materials you have and the best way of making sure you don't lose them, should your laptop fail.
 * Personal pictures, movies, and music should be backed up to the cloud.
 Apple and other companies offer cloud-based services that can host your media so that you never lose anything and so that your media is available across multiple devices, such as your laptop and your phone.
  * Many of our courses use a repository, which is hosted at a site such as [GitHub](https://GitHub.com/).
 You should get into the habit of working on your software projects using the following approach:
    + When you are ready to work, pull any changes from the repository to your laptop.